Women investing in women.

 Kim has been an active investor in early-stage technology, health care, energy, fintech, consumer product, and media companies since 2013.
 She was previously a part of Golden Seeds, one of the most active angel investing networks in the country, that has invested over $100 million in 150 women-led enterprises across the United States.

 In addition to her investing background, Kim has over twenty-five years of global experience in human resource consulting, corporate and leadership roles.
-Kim is a Managing Partner of Sapient Insights Group.
-Sapient Insights Group is a research and advisory firm focused on equipping clients with data and insights to drive enterprise-wide people and financial outcomes in their HR performance, change management and technology transformation programs.
+Kim is a Senior Partner at West Monroe Partners, a digital services consulting firm.

 Are you a female entrepreneur seeking funding?
 Good news!
 We've done the research for you.
 Check out our resources page for organizations, connections, and investors that might align with your needs.

 New to angel investing?

 We were once in your shoes!
 Click here for a brief presentation on angel investing, what attracts angels to specific investments, and how to prepare an investment-ready pitch.
 We also encourage you to check out the wealth of resources at the Angel Capital Association.
 And, we recommend the Project Sage 4.0 report to learn more about the current and future landscape of gender-lens investing.